pndda/markdown-warm-up/readme.md

 => http://www.arngren.net/, ARNGREN

-  ⋅⋅*no updates
+  1. no updates
-  ⋅⋅*via ugly websites on google
+  2. via ugly websites on google
-  ⋅⋅*this is an outdated website
+  3. this is an outdated website
-  ⋅⋅*Unorganized
+  4. Unorganized
-  ⋅⋅*Not user friendly
+  5. Not user friendly

 ### What to change? ###

-  ⋅⋅* less pictures, more space
+  1. less pictures, more space
-  ⋅⋅* stucture
+  2. stucture
-  ⋅⋅* one color texts
+  3. one color texts